Trey Mancini Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Marlins pitching staff ranks 14th in MLB.
+- The 9.1 strikeouts per nine innings put together by the Marlins pitching staff ranks 10th in MLB.

-- The Marlins' 4.84 team ERA ranks 24th among all league pitching staffs.
+- The Marlins have the 23rd-ranked team ERA across all MLB pitching staffs (4.80).

-- Hoeing (0-1) gets the start for the Marlins, his third of the season.
+- Alcantara makes the start for the Marlins, his seventh of the season.
+He is 1-3 with a 5.35 ERA and 31 strikeouts in 35 1/3 innings pitched.

-- In his most recent time out on Sunday, the right-hander tossed five innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.
+- His last time out came on Tuesday against the Atlanta Braves, when the right-hander tossed five innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.